-Students who pre-register but do not return or inform the Records Office in writing of their intent not to continue will be charged a \$50 non-continuance fee on the last day to add/ drop.
-Any currently enrolled student who does not register for classes for two semesters (excluding summer term) will be considered to have withdrawn from Richmont.
-Students who wish to withdraw from Richmont during an academic term must meet with their academic advisor and complete an institutional withdrawal form and, which is then submitted to the Records Office.
+Any currently enrolled student who does not register for classes by the end of the third week of the semester and does not request a Leave of Absence (excluding summer term) will be considered to have withdrawn from Richmont for non-attendance.
+Students who preregister but do not return or inform the Records Office in writing of their intent not to continue will be charged a \$50 non-continuance fee on the last day to add/drop.
+Students who wish to withdraw from Richmont during an academic term must meet with their academic advisor and complete an Institutional Withdrawal Form, which is then submitted to the Records Office.
 Students who wish to withdraw between terms are asked to contact the Records Office in writing.
-All students who wish to withdraw are asked to complete a withdrawal survey with the Student Services Office.
+All students who wish to withdraw are asked to complete a withdrawal survey with the the Dean of Students.
+Failure to submit an Institutional Withdrawal Form to the Records Office will result in the student being withdrawn from the institution for non-attendance.

 Withdrawals prior to the first day of classes or during the first week will not appear on the transcript.
-During the second, third and fourth weeks of the semester, a W grade will be recorded on the transcript.
+During the second, third, and fourth weeks of the semester, a W grade will be recorded on the transcript.
 Beyond this time, a grade of WP or WF will be recorded as determined by the instructor.